 A stay of proceedings becomes effective once a Companies’ Creditors Arrangement Act Initial Order is granted.
 When a stay is in place, creditors are not permitted to take any steps to enforce their rights or remedies against the debtor or its assets.
 There are exceptions to the stay of proceedings.
 In certain circumstances, secured creditors are not stayed from taking enforcement steps in a proceeding commenced under the Bankruptcy and Insolvency Act.

 What is the extent of directors’ and shareholders’ involvement in liquidation procedures?

-In liquidation proceedings, the directors, officers and shareholders typically cease to have authority over the debtor’s assets.
+In a Bankruptcy and Insolvency Act proceeding, the directors, officers and shareholders typically cease to have authority over the debtor’s assets.
 Specifically, the debtor’s assets will be automatically vested in the bankruptcy trustee.
-During a receivership, the receiver will take on the debtor’s role.
-The only proceeding wherein the directors may continue to be involved is a liquidating Companies’ Creditors Arrangement Act proceeding, wherein the debtor will remain in possession and control of its assets.
-During such a proceeding, a monitor will be appointed to oversee the liquidation and report to the court.
+During a receivership, the receiver assumes the debtor’s role.
+Directors typically continue to be involved in a liquidating Companies’ Creditors Arrangement Act proceeding, wherein the debtor remains in possession and control of its assets.
+During such a proceeding, a monitor is appointed by the court to oversee the liquidation and report to the court.

 What are the eligibility criteria for initiating restructuring procedures?
 Are any entities explicitly barred from initiating such procedures?

 A debtor may commence restructuring proceedings under the Bankruptcy and Insolvency Act or the Companies’ Creditors Arrangement Act.
 A debtor must meet the definition of an ‘insolvent person’ under the former or a ‘debtor company’ under the latter.
 A debtor is ‘insolvent’ when it is, for any reason, unable to meet its obligations as they generally become due.
 A ‘debtor company’ is a company that: